White paper from the NWAG Grain Task Force Team and their Advisory Board on Pre-Fire Grain Conditioning

 Maintaining grain quality in storage can prevent grain spoilage and eliminate the leading cause for bin entry.

-Learn how to help prevent tragic grain bin accidents involving young workers and children.
+Grain bins can pose as a hazard to young children.
+Learn what steps you can take to help prevent tragic grain bin accidents involving young workers.

 Identify the model that best fits your operation in the event of an emergency.

 Learn about grain bin hazards related to augers, bin collapses, PTOs, fires and explosions, toxic atmospheres and more.

 Working in and around grain bins is dangerous.
 Adding safe bin-entry procedures can help reduce the risk of grain entrapment, engulfment and entanglement.
 A lockout/tagout is an example of these procedures

 Silage remains a popular feed source for dairies, beef feedlots, and cow/calf producers because of high digestibility, easy feeding ability, and minimal loss of nutrients from harvest through storage.